anprowh/anprowh/README.md

 ### A Little Bit About Me

-I have first started programing when I was in 6th grade (12-13 y.o.).
-I was writing scripts for Minecraft PE (in simple text editor, BTW).
+I have started programing when I was 12 y.o..
+I was writing scripts for Minecraft PE.

-After then I started participating in competitions, learning new technologies, using those for my projects.
+Then I started participating in competitions, learning new technologies, using them for my projects.
 Programming is specially fun, when you have real problem you face and you can solve it through code 😊